-4. If the carrier allows disembarkation, it will, if it is feasible, give passengers with disabilities and their support person, service animal, if any, the opportunity to leave the aircraft first.
+4. If the carrier allows disembarkation, it will, if it is feasible, give passengers with disabilities and their support person, service animal or emotional support animal, if any, the opportunity to leave the aircraft first.

 Exceptions

 5. Rule 92(C)(1) does not apply if providing an opportunity for passengers to disembark is not possible, including if it is not possible for reasons related to safety and security or to air traffic or customs control.